gagoar/act_as_disabled/README.md

 Example
 =======
- If you want to try it out
+ If you want to play with it online: [DEMO](http://act-as-disabled.herokuapp.com/)

+ If you prefer play with the code:

 ```` bash
  git clone https://github.com/gagoar/act_as_disabled.git